 What Is Metabolic Syndrome?

 In the different sources, Metabolic Syndrome (MetS) can also be called “The insulin resistance syndrome” or “Syndrome X”.
 Metabolic syndrome is a cluster of conditions such as abdominal obesity, high blood pressure, high blood sugar levels, high triglyceride levels, low HDL and high LDL cholesterol.
-Having one or more of any of these conditions increases your risk of metabolic syndrome.
+Having one or more of any of these conditions increases your risk of having metabolic syndrome.

 MetS is a complex, multifactorial disorder.
 I would say that metabolic syndrome is not a disease.
 It is very likely, a response to the physical inactivity and “modern food” which is high in calories and low in vital nutrients.